 In the default configuration, HBase uses a single on-heap cache.
 If you configure the off-heap BucketCache, the on-heap cache is used for Bloom filters and indexes, and the off-heap BucketCache is used to cache data blocks.
-This is called the Combined Blockcache configuration.
-The Combined BlockCache allows you to use a larger in-memory cache while reducing the negative impact of garbage collection in the heap, because HBase manages the BucketCache instead of relying on the garbage collector.
+This is referred to as the Combined Blockcache configuration.
+The Combined BlockCache allows you to use a larger in-memory cache while reducing the negative impact of garbage collection in the heap, because HBase manages the BucketCache, rather than relying on the garbage collector.